 - Failure to monitor.
 The hospital must monitor its patients during surgery, after the medication is given, and throughout the process of administering treatment.
 Many mistakes that could have been avoided happened because the patient was not properly monitored.

-Proving Hospital Negligence
+Proving Hospital Negligence in Chicago

 Hospital negligence is a type of medical malpractice.
 Malpractice means more than simply committing an error because the law does not presume that a doctor, nurse, or hospital will never make a mistake.
 To hold the hospital or its staff accountable, there must be evidence that the responsible party fell short of the standard of care that was required.